 COURSE APPROVAL PROCESS

 Courses must be approved before you can earn transfer credit.
 For every study away course for which you plan to request transfer credit, you will need to obtain Duke’s approval and the corresponding Duke course number.
-Ideally, you’ll obtain approval before you leave for your program.
+Ideally, you will obtain approval before you leave for your program.
 You can begin working to obtain approval for transfer credit courses as soon as you have completed an application in MyGlobalEd.

 GEO APPROVED COURSE DATABASE